followmyutopia/devextreme-documentation/api-reference/30 Data Layer/CustomStore/CustomStore.md

 <!--/shortDescription-->

 <!--fullDescription-->
-DevExtreme provides extensions for [ASP.NET](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) and [PHP](https://github.com/DevExpress/DevExtreme-PHP-Data/blob/master/README.md) that configure the **CustomStore** and implement server-side data processing.
-A third-party extension is available for [MongoDB](https://github.com/oliversturm/devextreme-query-mongodb/blob/master/README.md).
+DevExtreme provides extensions for <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md" target="_blank">ASP.NET</a> and <a href="https://github.com/DevExpress/DevExtreme-PHP-Data/blob/master/README.md" target="_blank">PHP</a> that configure the **CustomStore** and implement server-side data processing.
+A third-party extension is available for <a href="https://github.com/oliversturm/devextreme-query-mongodb/blob/master/README.md" target="_blank">MongoDB</a>.
 You can also implement the **CustomStore** manually.

 The **CustomStore**'s implementation depends on whether data is processed on the client or server.
 For client-side data processing, implement the [load](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load) function to load data from the data source.
 Refer to the [Load Data in the Raw Mode](/Documentation/Guide/Data_Layer/Data_Source_Examples/#Custom_Sources/Load_Data_in_Raw_Mode) article for more information.